- Authors & More

 I recently had a mother tell me that her son loved A Lighthouse in Time so much because he felt it was scarier than the five Harry Potter books he had read.
 She also said he can’t wait to read Fossil Frenzy when it comes out.
 I admit I was a little shocked, it was never my intention to write a scary story but I was also delighted, it felt like amazing praise indeed.

-Sandra’s experience and enthusiasm for getting kids engaged in writing and reading are admirable.
+Sandra Bennett has both the experience and the enthusiasm for getting kids engaged in writing and reading.
 Check out Just Right Words’ take on what’s going on with writing in the classroom, and let’s see if we can turn it around to create a new generation who embraces journeys with the written word.